Play a part in public health.

 Careers for Registered Dietitians

-Students can go on to pursue Dietetic Internships after they graduate the program, which is the next step to becoming an RD.
+Students can pursue Dietetic Internships after they earn a bachelor’s degree in Nutrition Science, which is the next step to becoming an RD.

 A growing number of registered dietitian nutritionists work with food and nutrition industry and business, journalism, sports nutrition, corporate-wellness programs and other non-traditional work settings.